nathanscrivener/Terms-and-Conditions/index.md

 6.1  The Principal may instruct Variations to the Works in writing at any time before Practical Completion.
 A Variation instruction must be issued by the Principal.
 Variations may:

-    a)  Increase or decrease the quantity of any work;
+- Increase or decrease the quantity of any work;
-    b)  Omit any work;
+- Omit any work;
-    c)  Change the character or quality of any material or work;
+- Change the character or quality of any material or work;
-    d)  Require additional work to be done; and/or
+- Require additional work to be done; and/or
-    e)  Change the level, line, position, or dimensions of any part of the Works.
+- Change the level, line, position, or dimensions of any part of the Works.

 6.2 The Contractor shall not make any changes to the Works or deviate from the Agreement without a prior written Variation instruction from the Principal.

 6.3 As soon as practicable after receiving a Variation instruction (and before commencing the varied work), the Contractor shall provide the Principal with a written quotation detailing:

-    a)  The proposed adjustment to the Contract Price (increase or decrease), calculated using rates or prices in the Agreement if applicable, or otherwise based on auditable records of reasonable costs (labour, materials, plant) plus a margin of 7.5% for overheads and profit.
+- The proposed adjustment to the Contract Price (increase or decrease), calculated using rates or prices in the Agreement if applicable, or otherwise based on auditable records of reasonable costs (labour, materials, plant) plus a margin of 7.5% for overheads and profit.
 Supporting documentation must be provided; and
-    b)  Any estimated impact on the Contractor's ability to meet the Principal's Programme.
+- Any estimated impact on the Contractor's ability to meet the Principal's Programme.

 6.4  The Principal shall review the Contractor's quotation and either:

-    a)  Accept the quotation in writing; or
+- Accept the quotation in writing; or
-    b)  Negotiate the quotation with the Contractor; or
+- Negotiate the quotation with the Contractor; or
-    c)  Reject the quotation and either withdraw the Variation instruction or direct the Contractor to proceed with the varied work.
+- Reject the quotation and either withdraw the Variation instruction or direct the Contractor to proceed with the varied work.
 If directed to proceed, the Principal shall select and instruct an expert to determine a fair and reasonable adjustment to the Contract Price.

 6.5 If the Contractor is directed to proceed under Clause 6.4(c), it must do so without delay and in accordance with the Principal's directions.
 The determination of the value adjustment made by the Principal’s expert shall apply, subject only to the Contractor's right to dispute the determination under Clause 11 (Dispute Resolution).